mining-visualizer/MVis-tokenminer/README.md

 ; max gas price you're willing to bid up to MaxGasPrice=35

+; gas limit used when submitting solution GasLimit=200000

 ; the # of gwei to top the highest bidder
 BidTop=2